-Over an 18-month period, we help build the capacity of three to five emerging, innovative organizations at the early stages of development dedicated to sparking change for a more fair and just Brooklyn, especially those working to address racial justice.
+Over an 18-month period, we helped build the capacity of three to six emerging, innovative organizations at the early stages of development dedicated to sparking change for a more fair and just Brooklyn, especially those working to address racial justice.

-The Incubator Project will support nonprofits, community groups, and community leaders working in one or more of the following areas of focus:
+The Incubator Project supported nonprofits, community groups, and community leaders working in one or more of the following areas of focus:

 - Arts and Culture